erngvq/CPP/DP/README.md

 * Write a function `howSum(target, numbers)` that returns an array containing ANY combination of elements that add up to exactly the target integer.
 If there is no combination that adds up to the target, return null.

 * Write a function `bestSum(target, numbers)` that returns an array containing the SHORTEST combination of numbers that add up to exactly the target integer.
 If there is a tie for the shortest combination, return any of them.

+* Write a function `canConstruct(target, wordBank)` that accepts a target string and an array of strings.
+The function should return a boolean indicating whether or not the target can be constructed by concatenating elements of the word bank array.
+Elements from the word bank may be reused as many times as needed.

+* Write a function `canConstruct(target, wordBank)` that returns the number of ways that the target can be constructed by concatenating elements of the word bank array.
+As before, elements from the word bank may be reused as many times as needed.

+* Write a function `allConstruct(target, wordBank)` that returns a 2D array containing all the ways that the target can be constructed by concatenating elements of the word bank array.
+Each element of the 2D array should represent one combination that constructs the target.
+As before, elements from the word bank may be reused as many times as needed.

+* Given an integer array representing coins of different denominations and an integer representing a total amount of money, write a function `coinChange(coins, amount)` that return the fewest number of coins that you need to make up that amount.
+Assume that there is an infinite number of each kind of coin; however, if the amount of money specified cannot be made up by any combination of the coins, return -1.